 2.1.
-Model and observational datasets
+EURO-CORDEX Simulations

-The RNAXXI is based on the EURO-CORDEX high-resolution RCM ensemble (Jacob et al. 2014, 2020).
-This dataset provides regional climate projections over a shared European domain with a horizontal grid spacing of 0.11° (Figure 2.1), obtained by dynamically downscaling the original related CMIP5 GCM ensemble.
+The CORDEX experiment (Giorgi et al. 2009) aggregated many RCM simulations to ensure large continental scale climate ensembles.
+The EURO-CORDEX simulations were developed under the CORDEX effort (Jacob et al. 2014, 2020), providing regional climate projections over a shared European domain with a horizontal grid resolution of 0.11° (Figure 2.1), obtained by dynamically downscaling CMIP5 GCMs.

-Four different types of experiments are contemplated here: one for the historical period (1971-2000), and three different emission scenarios: RCP2.6, RCP4.5 and RCP8.5 for the future period (2006-2100).
-For each emission scenario, three timeframes were reviewed: 2011-2040, 2041-2070 and 2071-2100.
+Four EURO-CORDEX experiments are considered here, namely one for the historical period (1971-2000), and three for the future periods (2011-2100) considering a different emission scenario: RCP2.6, RCP4.5, and RCP8.5.
+Three future 30-year timeframes were assessed: 2011-2040, 2041-2070 and 2071-2100.
 All EURO-CORDEX ensemble members available through the Earth System Grid Federation (ESFG) data portal in September/2020 were considered here.
-Note that the number of ensemble members varies for the different experiments, ranging between 45 for the historical to 22 for RCP2.6, 20 for RCP4.5 and 43 for RCP8.5 (Table 2.1).
-Only 13 RCM performed all the experiments.
-These differences are taken into account when building the ensemble climate projections for Portugal, as explained in Section 2.3.
+It is worth noticing that the number of ensemble members varies depending on the experiment, ranging between 20 and 45 (Table 2.1).
+Of these, only 13 RCMs concurrently cover all experiments.
+These differences are taken into account when building the ensemble climate projections for Portugal, as explained in Section 2.4.
+The variables retrieved and used in this study were daily total precipitation, 2-m maximum and minimum daily temperatures, daily mean wind speed at 10 m height, maximum of daily maximum wind gusts.

-Figure 2.1 The EURO-CORDEX model domain at $0.11^{\circ}$ resolution.
+Figure 2.1 The EURO-CORDEX model domain at 0.11° resolution.
 The colours represent the topographic height (in meters).